Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Automatic gradient extraction

 \section{Automatic gradient extraction}

-We present an algorithm to automatically extract the gradients, and thus acquire the virtual voltages, from a charge stability diagram when sweeping two gate voltages at a time.
-The protocol is described in Fig.~\ref{fig:algorithm} and the code can be found here~\footnote{G. A. Oakes, Tuning{\_}2xN{\_}QDs, (2020), GitHub repository, https://github.com/Gio-A-Oakes/Tuning{\_}2xN{\_}QDs}.
+We present an algorithm to automatically extract the gradients and thus acquire the virtual voltages from a charge stability diagram when varying two gate voltages.
+The protocol is described in Fig.~\ref{fig:algorithm}, and the code can be found here~\cite{GitHub}.
 Hough transforms are commonly used in image processing to extract gradients and have already been applied to experimental stability diagrams of DQDs~\cite{mills2019computer, lapointe2019algorithm}.
-We modify the algorithm to work with data points, rather than images, to speed up the analysis.
-Only data points that represent a signal undergo the Hough transform, so the first step is to threshold the data, as outlined in Appendix \ref{app: Threshold}.
-The threshold data points ($x,y$) are then converted into Hough space:
+We modify the algorithm to work with data points rather than images, to speed up the analysis.
+Only data points representing a signal undergo the Hough transform.
+Hence the first step is to threshold the data as outlined in Appendix~\ref{app: Threshold}.
+The threshold data points ($x,y$) are then converted into Hough space via

-Since we are only interested in the two main dot to reservoir transitions, only negative slopes are taken into account by restricting the $\theta$ values between zero and $\pi/2$.
-The points in which multiple sinusoidal lines intersect are directly related to the gradient $m$ and y-intercept $c$ of the best fit lines in polar coordinates ($m = -\frac{1}{tan(\theta)}$ and $c=\frac{\rho}{sin(\theta)}$).
+Since we target the DTR transitions corresponding to the QDs being probed, we only search negative slopes by restricting the $\theta$ values between zero and $\pi/2$.
+The points in Hough space where multiple sinusoidal lines intersect and hence have higher intensity (as shown in step 3 in Fig.~\ref{fig:algorithm}) are directly related to the gradient $m$ and $y$-intercept, $c$, of the best-fit lines [$m = -1/\text{tan}(\theta)$ and $c=\rho/\text{sin}(\theta)$].

 Due to the presence of multiple honeycomb-like structures in the stability diagram of a 2$\times$2 array, the intensity histogram of the $\theta$ values (step 4 in Fig.~\ref{fig:algorithm}) will generally be constituted by more angles than the target 2 per stability map.
-There can be potentially ten different gradients (four DTR and six ICT transitions) for a 2$\times$2 array and often prominent additional peaks appear corresponding to lines that combine different transitions, such as the lines that pass through the centre of the ICT with a constant electron number in one of the dots (rather than following the DTR lines).
-Additional peaks can also appear due to systematic noise in the data, such as aliasing effects.
-However, these histograms act as a unique fingerprint to a particular combination of gradients, which we could train a regression model to correctly identify.
-The trained models are determinant in the identification of relevant angles in the $\theta$ histogram that generally present comparatively lower intensity.
+There can be potentially ten different gradients (four DTR and six ICT transitions) for a 2$\times$2 array, plus additional peaks appear corresponding to lines that combine different transitions, for instance, the lines that pass through the centres of the ICTs with charge configuration $(N,M+1)\leftrightarrow (N+1,M)~\forall~M$.
+Additional peaks can also appear due to systematic noise in the data, such as aliasing effects arising from the voltage step size used.
+However, the histograms act as a unique fingerprint to a particular combination of gradients for which we train a regression model to identify the relevant angles in the $\theta$ histogram.